Accusations of modernism and protestantism against Cardinal Newman

 Loyalty and after-dinner toasts

-We noted in the last piece that Bishop Sanborn was made sick by an event which did not in fact happen – namely, a misunderstanding of Newman’ comments about raising a toast to conscience.
+We noted in the last piece that the bishop says that he was made sick by an event which did not in fact happen – namely, a misunderstanding of Newman’ comments about raising a toast to conscience.
 Here are the remarks:

 ‘I add one remark.
 Certainly, if I am obliged to bring religion into after-dinner toasts, (which indeed does not seem quite the thing) I shall drink—to the Pope, if you please,—still, to Conscience first, and to the Pope afterwards.’[14]